 Transfer Frames, Virtual Channels, and Multiplexer Access Points

 USLP provides the users with several services to transfer service data units over a space link.
 These protocol data units used by USLP to provide the services are known as USLP Transfer Frames (unless otherwise stated, the terms ‘Transfer Frame’, ‘Frame’, and ‘Version-4 (Transfer) Frame’ in this document refer to the USLP Transfer Frame).
 Each Transfer Frame contains a primary header that provides protocol control information, identifying the length of the Frame and signaling the inclusion of selected fields.
-The Transfer Frames carry upper-layer service data units within the Transfer Frame Data Field (TFDF).
-The TFDF contains a header that identifies both how the data field is organized and the protocol to which the service data unit(s) are associated.
+The Transfer Frames carry upper-layer Service Data Units (SDUs) within the Transfer Frame Data Field (TFDF).
+The TFDF contains a TFDF header that identifies both how the data field is organized and the protocol to which the service data unit(s) are associated.